SimonMilord/SimonMilord/README.md

 - 🚀 You can see my work [here](https://simonmilord.com/)

-- 📖 Currently learning: Jest and React Testing library
+- 📖 Currently learning: Jest, React Testing library and TypeScript!

 - :mailbox: How to reach me **simon.milord@gmail.com**